-The Master of Science in Environmental Engineering offers two options for completion:
+The Master of Science in Environmental Engineering completion requirements:

 You will work with a faculty advisor to develop a customized and relevant plan of study.
 With your advisor’s permission, you may take up to 3 elective courses (9 elective credits) from other WPI graduate departments, either on campus or online.